 There are two types of IRAs: traditional and Roth.
 Both are tax-advantaged ways to save for retirement.
 They can be set up at a bank, an insurance company, a brokerage house or other financial institution.
-While you can use the money in your IRA to invest in some types of property, such as stocks, you may only fund the retirement account with cash, and cannot transfer stocks from a brokerage account.
+While you can use the money in your IRA to invest in some types of property, such as stocks, you may only fund the retirement account with cash and cannot transfer stocks from a brokerage account.

 Cash contributions to a traditional IRA must be made from money that normally would be taxed, such as wages, tips and bonuses.
 The contribution, up to annual maximums set each year by the IRS based on tax status and income, is then deducted from taxable income when you file your federal income tax.

-The amount of money you can contribute to a Roth is limited by how much you contribute to a traditional IRA, may be limited by your income, and may also be affected by whether or not you have a tax-deferred retirement plan at work.
+The amount of money you can contribute to a Roth is may be limited by your income and may also be affected by whether or not you have a tax-deferred retirement plan at work.
 The annual maximum, as in the example above, applies to the total contributed to a traditional IRA, a Roth IRA, and a tax-deferred plan at work.
-For 2013, a taxpayer filing as "single" with an adjusted gross income of $112,000 or less can contribute the annual maximum to a Roth.
+For 2019, a taxpayer filing as "single" with an adjusted gross income of $122,000 or less can contribute the annual maximum to a Roth.

 Funds from one traditional IRA can be transferred to another traditional IRA, called a trustee-to-trustee transfer.
 Because you do not take possession of the money, it's not necessary to liquidate the holdings in the original account.
 In this case, stocks in the old IRA can be rolled over to the new IRA.
 It does not apply if the stocks are held in a regular brokerage account.